krispinwandel/runpod_startup_scripts/README.md

 ## Connect to VSCode Server

 The scripts will spawn a VSCode tunnel named **cloud-dev-machine**.
 You can adjust this name in `start_code_server.sh` if you want.
-Install the *Visual Studio Code Remote Development Extension Pack* and follow the instructions [here](https://code.visualstudio.com/docs/remote/tunnels#_remote-tunnels-extension) to connect to your VSCode server using the token you generated in the first step.
+Install the *Visual Studio Code Remote Development Extension Pack* and follow the instructions [here](https://code.visualstudio.com/docs/remote/tunnels#_remote-tunnels-extension) to connect to your VSCode server.
+Make sure to sign in to the same account as used to generated the token in the first step.

 ## Save Snapshots